 14. Only males have those long, brilliant plumage.

-Like most bird species, the male species of peafowls features such attractive color and lovely decorative tail plumage.
+Like most bird species, only the male peafowls feature such attractive colors and lovely decorative tail plumage.
 In addition, only the males are called peacocks since the females are called peahens, although both sexes are normally referred to as peacocks.
-A group of peacocks is known as a bevy, a muster, ostentation, or even a party.
+A group of peacocks is known as a bevy, a muster, an ostentation, or even a party.

 Featured Image Credit: endri yana yana, Pixabay